 Fax: +41 22 797 34 60

-Please note, If your application is submitted late (i.e. after close of business) and it is incomplete, the application will be considered ineligible for appraisal for the QSP trust fund Implementation Committee in this round.
+Please note, If your application is submitted late (i.e. after close of business) and/or it is incomplete, the application will be considered ineligible for appraisal by the QSP trust fund Implementation Committee.

 QSP trust fund approved projects:

 The QSP Trust Fund Implementation Committee is responsible for appraising and approving projects to be financed by the QSP trust fund and meets twice a year.